joibarr/azure-docs/articles/active-directory/authentication/how-to-mfa-server-migration-utility.md

 }
 ```

-Set the **Staged Rollout for Azure MFA** to **Off**.
-Users will once again be redirected to your on-premises federation server for MFA.
+Users will no longer be redirected to your on-premises federation server for MFA, whether they’re targeted by the Staged Rollout tool or not.
+Note this can take up to 24 hours to take effect.

 >[!NOTE]
 >The update of the domain federation setting can take up to 24 hours to take effect.